nigelrogasch/nibs-bids/intervention-parameters/README.md

 From these parameters, two additional features can be calculated:
 * Total pulses = total number of pulses in protocol
-* Total duration = time in seconds from first pulse to last pulse of protocol (perhaps it might be better to calculate total period - i.e., the time taken to complete all cycles - it's easier to calculate and is perhaps more intuitive).
+* Total duration = time in seconds from first pulse to end of cycle (I think it is better to calculate total period - i.e., the time taken to complete all cycles - it's easier to calculate and is perhaps more intuitive).

 Here are the settings for some common protocols.